Concordium/concordium-governance-committee-voting/coordinator-tool/README.md

 cargo build --release
 ```

-This will produce a single binary `ec` in `target/release` directory.
+This will produce a single binary `election-coordinator` in `target/release` directory.